 This metal roof installation was more of an emergency job.
-In essence – during Hurricane Irene, a large (1500 lbs.) tree fell on the roof of this house in Cumberland, RI, breaking much of the framing and roof sheeting, and leaving a huge hole in the roof, as well as destroying a previous roof that was on the house – Interlock’s aluminum shingles roof, that was installed just a few years prior.
+During Hurricane Irene, a large (1500 lbs.) tree fell on the roof of this house in Cumberland, RI, breaking much of the framing and roof sheeting, and leaving a huge hole in the roof, as well as destroying a previous roof that was on the house – Interlock’s aluminum shingles roof, that was installed just a few years prior.

 This post is actually an email conversation with a customer, regarding Tapered Insulation and our flat roof installation in Cambridge, MA done in the summer of 2010.
-This email conversation is posted as is with the customer’s permission – the only editing on this post was done to remove any personal information, and spelling .
-I thought this would be interesting to our readers who are interested in tapered insulation and/or have ponding water problems with their flat roofs.
+This email conversation is posted as is with the customer’s permission – the only editing on this post was done to remove any personal information, and spelling :).
+I thought this would be helpful to our readers, who are interested in tapered insulation and/or have ponding water problems with their flat roofs.

 Here is the original roof video, so you have a better idea about this roof:

 Senior project written by Riess Stanley

 With economic strife on the rise, it has now become necessary to seek out ways to save money, as well as to find ways to “stay green”, and to do what you can to help the environment.
 Unfortunately, accomplishing both at the same time seems to be very difficult.
 Believe it or not, there is a smart, fairly simple, and very efficient way to succeed in these two areas in a way not often looked upon as a money saver, but rather a necessary and costly project when it doesn’t need to be; the roof.
 When you really get down to it, the roof is either costing too much, or saving plenty.